karencfisher/simple-chat/readme.md

 <span style="color: gray">
-<h1>Simple voice chat with GPT-3</h1>
+<h1>Simple voice chat with ChatGPT</h1>
 </span>

-Maybe the simplest voice chat with GPT-3 one can build?
-This is a project to build a voice interface for GPT-3, which can be used as a chatbot or for other purposes.
-Using SpeechRecognition to convert speech to text (using the Google speech recongition engine), passing the text to GPT-3 via the OpenAI API, and then converting the resulting text to speech using Coqui TTS and simple audio.
-The use case is defined by providing a prompt as a "pretext," which merely needs to be saved in a text file.
+Maybe the simplest voice chat with ChatGPT one can build?
+This is a project to build a voice interface using the ChatGPT API, which can be used as a chatbot or for other purposes.

 <b>Update:</b> Changed both speech recognition engine to Vosk, and text to speech to pyttsx3.
 These are more efficient, resulting in less latency!
 Vosk performs
 speech recognition, for example, locally rather than incurring an additional API call to the cloud (such as Google Speech Recognition services).
 Pyttsx3 seems